 We also agreed the key financial assumptions used within the valuation of the scheme's liabilities, including the discount and inflation rates, to our internally developed benchmarks.
-Further we considered the appropriateness of the approach taken to setting the mortality assumptions and we found them to be reasonable.
+Further, we considered the appropriateness of the approach taken to setting the mortality assumptions.
+We found the assumptions used to be reasonable.